Project Incubation and Support

 With support from the Andrew W. Mellon Foundation, modest funding is available for small projects.
 Higher level support is also available for one or two projects of larger scope with well-defined goals and time frames.
 We do not generally support projects for more than two years.
 To apply for support, follow the instructions on the right.
 Applications are accepted on a rolling basis.
 However, because many projects are best begun in the summer, we encourage you to submit an application by January 15, 2018 if you would like such forms of support as student research assistants.

 Price Lab staff and partners are always happy to advise on research projects and assist you prepare an application.
 Please feel free to contact us to schedule a consultation whether you have a fully formed proposal or just the beginning of an idea.
 We have a helpful list of preliminary questions pertaining to digital research that we will go through with you.

 WHO IS ELIGIBLE to apply for Project Support?

-Applicants may be either faculty or students from the School of Arts & Sciences.
+Applicants may be either faculty, staff or students from the School of Arts & Sciences.
 Faculty from other schools at Penn are also encouraged to apply, provided their project will involve some collaboration with faculty or students in SAS.
 Student applicants must name a faculty advisor or collaborator on the project, and include that faculty member's contact information and CV as part of the application.